ponp1234/greenmat/README.md

 # Sensitive Data Detection Using Regex and Entropy

+**Project Overview**:

-This project demonstrates how to detect sensitive data in files using a machine learning model trained on regex-based and entropy-based features.
+GreenMat tool  detect sensitive data in files using a machine learning model trained on regex-based and entropy-based features.
 The model is capable of identifying sensitive information, such as passwords, tokens, API keys, and numeric patterns (e.g., phone numbers), by processing the content of a file line by line.

 ## Features
 - **Regex-Based Feature Extraction**: Detects predefined patterns using regular expressions.